• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / Pets / How Owning a Pet Can Keep You Happy and Healthy
+You are here: Home / Baby Boomers - Women Over 50 / Pets / How Owning a Pet as a Senior Will Keep You Happy and Healthy

-How Owning a Pet Can Keep You Happy and Healthy
+How Owning a Pet as a Senior Will Keep You Happy and Healthy

 One of the many joys in life is owning a pet.
-In fact, so many people believe so that the American Pet Products Association reports that around 67% of U.S. households include at least one pet, which means there are well over 160 million pets in this country.
+68% of U.S. households include at least one pet, which means there are well over 160 million pets in this country.
 Of course, it’s not hard to see why.

 Pets, small and big, offer a number of positive benefits to a person’s day-to-day life, including companionship, physical activity, and stress relief — to name a few.
 Many studies indicate that pets can make you happier and healthier, and Baby Boomers are no exception.